splinedrive/kianRiscV/linux_socs/kianv_mc_rv32ima_sv32/README.md

 all files.
 This command can be sent to the background, allowing you to do other tasks.
 There are a few demo programs, such as ./raytracer, available under /root that you can explore.

+I have also precompiled the source of [TinyProgram](https://github.com/BrunoLevy/TinyPrograms) (/root/TinyPrograms) and it can be executed.

 GPIO manipulation is also possible by switching to the /sys/class/gpio directory.
 It's worthwhile to enter su - after booting up, though I won't